nus-cs1010/2324-s1/docs/vim-setup.md

 $ ls -a
 ```

-We have created a `.vimrc` file, with CS2030S defaults, for your use.
-This is the basis which you can built on.
+We have created a `.vimrc` file, with CS1010 defaults, for your use.
+This is the basis on which you can build on.

 To copy this file to your home directory on the PE nodes,
 ```
-$ cp ~cs2030s/.vimrc ~
+$ cp ~cs1010/.vimrc ~
 ```

-You can ask `vim` to automatically backup files that you edit.
+You can ask `vim` to automatically back up the files that you edit.
 This has been a lifesaver for me on multiple occasions.

 The default `.vimrc` contains the following two lines: